Simona Levi: Activism

+As a consequence of this project, in 2021 and at the request of the President of the European Parliament, Levi published for the Publications Office of the European Union the report "Proposal for a sovereign and democratic digitalisation of Europe".

+Simona Levi and her Xnet team have been the subject of a documentary entitled "L'escletxa" directed by David Fernandez de Castro and produced by Bettina Walter in 2021.
+The documentary was produced by the Catalan public television as part of the documentary program "Sense Ficció".

 She participates as a speaker and expert at national and international events, where she talks about the Xnet project, and the state of free culture, digital rights and technopolitics.
 These events include the Ministerial Forum for Creative Europe (Czech Republic), Transmediale (Berlin), Economies of the Commons (Amsterdam) and the seminar “Sustainable Economy Law and the Internet” organised by the Telecommunications Technical Engineering Faculty at the Technical University of Madrid.
 As a representative of the FCForum, she is a lobbyist at the European Commission.
 She has provided expert advice on democratic innovation and digital rights to institutions such as the Secretary of State for Digitalisation and Artificial Intelligence of Spain and the Directorate of Digital Society of the Government of Catalonia, as well as citizens' associations.

 Political career

-Levi is one of the founders of X Party, a Spanish political party that emerged from the 15-M movement (Indignados movement) and was founded on 17 December 2012.
-She was second on the X Party ballot for the 2014 European Parliament elections, after the party's first candidate Hervé Falciani.
+Simona Levi is one of the developers of X Party, an "anti-party" born from the 15M movement, founded on December 17, 2012, and active until 2015.
+She held the number 2 position on the electoral list of X Party for the 2014 European elections, behind Hervé Falciani.